 The M.A. in Applied Sociology consists of 10 courses totaling 30 credits.
 Required courses include one methods course (SOCY 600), one statistics course (SOCY 604), and another approved methods or statistics course (either SOCY 618 – SAS for Social Scientists or SOCY 619 – Qualitative Methods in Social Research).
 The remaining courses are a combination of electives and the capstone requirement (Master’s Thesis or Master’s Paper).
 A total of two courses may be taken outside the department, but they must be approved by the Graduate Program Director prior to enrollment.
 Students may also enroll in one graduate-level three credit Independent Study course as part of their elective course requirements.

 A normal full-time load is 9 credits (3 courses) per semester.
-Most full-time students can complete the program in 3 semesters plus a summer or winter session course.
+Most full-time students can complete the program in 3 semesters plus a summer course.
 Full-time students who begin the program in the Fall semester will take SOCY 600 and proceed to SOCY 604 in the Spring.
 Students who begin in the Spring semester will take elective courses their first semester, SOCY 600 in the Fall semester, and SOCY 604 in the next Spring semester.
 Part-time students usually complete the program in 2 to 2.5 years.
 Part-time students who are employed full-time are strongly urged to take only one course their first semester at UMBC.
-If they find that they are capable of taking an additional course, they can take two courses in subsequent semesters.
 All students must have a cumulative GPA of 3.0 or better order to graduate.